binu-senevirathne-96/next-pages-edge/EDGE-RUNTIME-NOTES.md

 3. **Progressive Enhancement**: Design your application to work even if some Edge features fail
 4. **Type Safety**: Leverage TypeScript to catch potential issues early
 5. **Performance Monitoring**: Monitor Edge Runtime performance in production
-6. **Development Workflow**: Implement a robust development workflow:
+6. **Development Workflow**: Implement a robust development workflow with the scripts mentioned above
-   - Run `yarn check-types` regularly to catch type errors before they cause runtime issues
-   - Use `yarn deep-clean` when encountering stubborn build issues or after major dependency updates
-   - Run `yarn lint` before commits to maintain code quality
-   - Consider setting up pre-commit hooks for these checks

 ## Limitations to Be Aware Of